-A PLANNED AFFAIR, again would be able to resume her former life.
-The poor child was lame, and instead of the wild, active life which had been hers, she saw nerself forced to drag out a weary existence.
-A slow walk through the garden and then the long rest in the reclining chair were now her only modes of distrac- they advertise. tion.
+A PLANNED AFFAIR. again would be able to resume her former life.
+The poor child was lame, and instead of the wild, active life which had been hers, she saw herself been planned from forced to drag out a weary existence.
+The A slow walk through the garden and then the long rest in the reclining chair were now her only modes of distrac- , they advertise. and tion.

-Pierre had been advised of the sad accident to his former playmate, and while he dreaded a meeting, he knew he would be expected to come at such a time
+Pierre had been advised of the sad accident to his former playmate, and while he dreaded a meeting, he knew he er with a daughter, would be expected to come at such a